 - Each bus is supervised by one to two counselors.
 Most of our counselors are required to ride the bus.
 It is their responsibility to take attendance going to and coming from camp, and to supervise behavior on the buses.
 If we are unable to find any counselors to ride a particular bus, we will notify all families on that bus before camp starts, so that you may choose to make alternative arrangements.

-- Arrive ten minutes before the scheduled arrive/departure, as buses will leave at the scheduled time and will not wait for latecomers.
+- Arrive ten minutes before the scheduled arrival/departure time, as buses will leave at the scheduled time and will not wait for latecomers.

 - You may provide permission for your camper to walk home from their bus stop during the registration process.